hargoniX/master/thesis/thesis.typ

 The first case concerns negative occurrences of $p$.
 To identify these, Nunchaku performs a preprocessing step called polarization before predicate elimination.
-The polarizer traverses the problem and determines the polarity in which applications of inductive predicates appear.
+The polarizer traverses the problem and determines the polarity in which applications of inductive predicates occur.
 Each predicate $p$ is then replaced by two variants, $p^-$ and $p^+$, used in negative and positive contexts, respectively.

-During predicate elimination, occurrences of $p^-$ are transformed into `rec` definitions whose bodies correspond to the right-hand side of the fixpoint equation.
+During predicate elimination, occurrences of $p^-$ get transformed into `rec` definitions whose bodies correspond to the right-hand side of the fixpoint equation.
 This transformation is sound because $p$ represents a least fixpoint and is thus overapproximated by $p^-$, which admits any fixpoint:
 $forall overline(x) . p " " overline(x) => p^- " " overline(x)$.
 From this, soundness for negative contexts follows